nplrkn/alsoran/documentation/design/Connection Management notes.md

 Can new workers be set up in such a way as to minimize the situation where UE associated messages can't be passed through?

-Since the UE initiates the connection, this suggests setting up the NGAP interface before allowing a new DU to finish initializing its connection.
+Since the UE initiates the connection, this suggests setting up the E1 and NG interface before allowing a new DU to finish initializing its F1 connection.

-However, if this same policy is applied when adding the second worker, there is the danger that it will receive a triangular redirected response from the AMF and be unable to pass it back to a DU.
+If this same policy is applied when adding the second worker, there is the danger that it will receive a triangular redirected response from the AMF and be unable to pass it back to a DU - but this is a rare case so still seems to give the highest probability of not having to reject new UE messages from the DU.

 ### UE state retention